AI-powered tool that monitors global climate risks expanded to include health impacts

 Climate Risks Daily, an AI-powered tool developed to highlight the scale of climate impacts from extreme weather globally, now allows users to focus on the health impacts of climate change.

-The groundbreaking tool was developed by Arctic Basecamp, a leading not-for-profit authority on risks associated with climate change, founded by the University of Exeter Business School’s Professor Gail Whiteman – and Ode (the data and design agency responsible for the former US Vice President Al Gore’s acclaimed Climate Trace tool).
+The groundbreaking tool was developed by Arctic Basecamp, a leading not-for-profit authority on risks associated with climate change, founded by the University of Exeter Business School’s Professor Gail Whiteman – and Ode (the data and design agency that is a partner in US Vice President Al Gore’s Climate TRACE initiative).

 The tool provides real-time information on global climate risks and operates by consolidating global news stories related to extreme weather events and climate impacts felt in the polar regions.